The Meteorite Collection

 Shortly after this time, the Viennese collection, which was under the supervision of Abbé Stütz, comprised 7 meteorites: Hraschina (40 kg); Krasnojarsk (2.5 kg); Tabor (2.7 kg); Steinbach (1.1 kg); Eichstädt (126 g); L’Aigle (1.1 kg), and Mauerkirchen (429 g).

 Map of L'Aigle meteorite strewn field (Biot, 1803) & views of a large piece of l'Aigle meteorite.

-Carl von Schreibers & original platelet of the Widmanstätten pattern.
+Carl von Schreibers & original platelet of the “Widmanstätten pattern”.

 of stone and iron meteorites.
 Jöns Jakob Berzelius and Friedrich Wöhler also co-operated on this project.
 Carl von Schreibers can be regarded as the founder of meteoric science and he construed the study of meteoritic science in the same way as it

-The collection grew quickly, also under Schreibers successors Paul Partsch, Moriz Hoernes, and Gustav Tschermak.
+The collection grew quickly, also under Schreibers’ successors Paul Partsch, Moriz Hoernes, and Gustav Tschermak.
 Tschermak was particularly keen and published many research papers, as well as a wonderful book summarizing his observations.

 Paul Partsch (left), Moriz Hoernes (center), and Gustav Tschermak (right).

 Aristides Brezina (left) and Friedrich Berwerth (right).